Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Extended Example of Play.md

 She also wants to stop the wyvern from getting at the girl and her brave mother, so I’ll leverage my initiative to Secure an Advantage with another charge.

 The weak hit is bad enough, but I’ve also rolled a 1 on the action die while leveraging one of my companion’s abilities.
-That means I need to involve my horse in the move’s outcome (page 43).
+That means I need to involve my horse in the move’s outcome.

 The good news is I’ve gained another bit of momentum (up to +7).
 I envision what happens next.